isovector/draconian-results/pho.md

 travel bans for non-residents and non-essential visitors.
 It is important to respect these restrictions in addition to the province-wide travel advisory.

+### Whistler Blackcomb closure

+The Whistler Blackcomb ski resort is closed until April 19 at 11:59 pm.

 ### Coming from outside of B.C.